burhanuday/invoice-scanner-react-native/README.md

 # CodeSquad PS1
-Solution for Problem Statement 1 for AIDL 2020 conducted by [@unifynd](https://github.com/unifynd)
+Solution for Problem Statement 1 for AIDL 2020 conducted by [@unifynd](https://github.com/unifynd) technologies.

+## Problem
+Given images of bills/invoices, the task was to perform the following 3 operations:
+  * Edge detection, cropping, flattening, enhancement of cropped image and compression.
+  * Extracting text from the processed image.
+  * The confidence score for the image to text conversion.

 ## Build